rizkjackson/CBC-website/content/software/index.md

 # Software and Computing Resources

 ## Our software contributions
-In addition to being users, we also contribute to several open-source projects including [R] and [Bioconductor] and core member Henrik Bengtsson is the creator of the [Aroma Project].
-This helps us to keep up to date with the field, to get invaluable feedback on our own software and work.
+We contribute to several open-source projects including [R] and [Bioconductor] and core member Henrik Bengtsson is the creator of the [Aroma Project].
+Being parts of these projects helps us to keep up to date with the field and to get invaluable feedback on our own software and work.

-Here is an excerpt of the software tools we have developed:
+Here is a list of software tools that we have developed ourselves or contributed to their development:

 * [affxparser]: Software for parsing Affymetrix microarray files.
 * [aroma]: Preprocessing of spotted microarray data.
 * [aroma.affymetrix]: Analysis of small to extremely large Affymetrix microarray data sets.
 * aroma.seq: High-throughput sequence (HT-Seq) analysis in the Aroma framework.
 (Pre-release.)
-* [babel]: Ribosome profiling data analysis using the statistical method with the same name.
+* [babel]: Ribosome profiling data analysis using statistical methods with the same name.
 * [DNAcopy]: Circular Binary Segmentation (CBS) method for aCGH copy number analysis.
 * [EGAN]: Exploratory Gene Association Networks.
-* [illuminaio]: Software for parsing Affymetrix microarray files.
+* [illuminaio]: Software for parsing Illumina microarray files.
 * [matrixStats]: Fast and memory-efficient mathematical operations on matrices.
 * [partDSA]: Piecewise constant estimation of increasingly complex predictors.
 * [PSCBS]: Parent-specific copy number segmentation using CBS.